han-le11/boss-web/README.md

 # Bayesian Optimization Structure Search (BOSS) web app

+## Overview
-Prototype development of a multipage web app for Bayesian Optimization Structure Search (BOSS).
+Prototype development of a multipage web app for Bayesian Optimization Structure Search (BOSS), a general-purpose Bayesian Optimization code.
+It is designed to facilitate machine learning in computational and experimental natural sciences.

+Demo version of the web app is available [here](https://boss-demo.streamlit.app/).
+Please note that this version is for demo purposes only and is *not* intended for production use.

-Code documentation of BOSS can be found [here](https://cest-group.gitlab.io/boss/).
+Code documentation of BOSS as Python API can be found [here](https://cest-group.gitlab.io/boss/).

+## Features
+Current features include:
+- Bayesian Optimization: Perform Bayesian optimization, for example, to optimize materials properties or parameters of experiments for the optimal design.
+- Data Input: Upload your own CSV data or use the app's built-in data generation capabilities
+- Visualization: Visualize your data and optimization results using interactive plots
+- Post-processing: Perform post-processing tasks, such as generating plots for the surrogate model and acquisition function

+## Main structure

 This web app repository currently has two main branches:
 ```